-She has advised a number of clients on ERISA preemption of state laws and counsels clients regarding COBRA and other employee benefits issues.
-Ms. Tomasco also has advised insurers and managed care organizations regarding the drafting and interpretation of various plan provisions.
+She has advised a number of clients on ERISA preemption of state laws, and she counsels clients regarding COBRA and other employee benefits issues.
+Jean also has advised insurers and managed care organizations regarding the drafting and interpretation of various plan provisions.
 She has extensive experience in managed care contracting, including the drafting of self-funded plan administration agreements and delegated vendor arrangements.

 Jean represents employers before state and federal courts and administrative agencies, including the Connecticut Commission on Human Rights and Opportunities (CHRO).
 She has defended employers against all types of employment-related claims, including discrimination and wrongful discharge claims.
 Jean has achieved results for clients.
 Her defense of an employer against a former employee’s race discrimination claim led to it being withdrawn.
 She has successfully defended several race, age, and national origin discrimination cases against a nonprofit organization, ultimately getting the cases withdrawn or dismissed.

 Jean’s pro bono work includes helping non-profit arts and community service organizations develop their policies and handbooks.
 She also serves community meals as a volunteer for Hands on Hartford.

 Jean is a regular speaker on ERISA litigation and employment matters, and writes for the firm’s ERISA Claim Defense Blog.
 She also contributes to the firm’s Data Privacy + Security Insider publication.